ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 ## Where is the location of the installed package?

-For npm, the location of dependencies is located in `node_modules/.`  For pipenv, dependencies are  located in a virtual environment folder.
-By default, the location of this virtual environment folder is located in a central location on your computer.
+The dependencies are stored in the `node_modules/` folder for npm.
+For pipenv, dependencies are  located in a virtual environment folder.
+By default, this folder is located in a central location on your computer.
 You can get the path to This virtual environment with:

 ```
 $ pipenv --venv